PsuAstro528/lab8/README.md

 - Accelerate linear algebra computations with GPU
 - Recognize what problem sizes and likely to result in acceleration with a GPU for linear algebra

-Work through ex1.ipynb, either in the Jupyter notebook (with a classmate or outside of class) or by submitting ex1.slurm and viewing the output html file.
+Work through ex1.ipynb, either in the Jupyter notebook or by submitting ex1.slurm and viewing the output html file.

 ## Exercise 2:  GPU Computing II: GPU Kernels, Reductions
 ### Goals: